aaronrenner/sims/README.md

 # Sims

+WIP - This repo contains examples of test simulators that can be used to test external services.

-Code generator for simulating external services.
+My goal is for this to eventually be a code generator that lays down the boilerplate for simulating external services.

 ## Installation